Categories

 How do you make wine?

 The ripe grapes are harvested in the vineyard (harvest) and then first lightly crushed.
-This is how the mash is produced: the mixture of juice, pulp, skins and seeds.
-The colouring substances of the grapes are located in the skins - the pulp is also light in red grapes - and through the maceration, the juice of the grapes begins to dissolve the colouring substances from the skins.
+This produces the mash: the mixture of juice, pulp, skins and seeds.
+The colouring agents of the grapes are in the skins - the pulp is also light in red grapes - and the juice of the grapes begins to release the colouring agents from the skins during maceration.

 To make white wine (from white grapes) or Rosé wine (from red grapes), the mash is then pressed after a short standing time (a few hours).
-This produces the must (the pressed juice of the grapes) and the marc (the solid residues such as skins, seeds, stems).
+This produces the must (the pressed juice of the grapes) and the marc (the solid residues such as skins, seeds and stems).
 To produce white wine from red grapes, the grapes are pressed immediately and without any maceration time (so that no colouring substances are released from the skins).
 The must is then fermented.
-The yeast necessary for this is either added(pure culture yeast), or natural yeasts are used; then fermentation starts automatically.
-Fermentation not only forms the alcohol, but is also responsible for a large part of the wine's aromas.
+The yeast required for this is either added(pure yeast) or natural yeasts are used; fermentation then starts automatically.
+Fermentation not only produces alcohol, but is also responsible for the majority of the wine's flavours.

-To make red wine (from red grapes) or Orange Wine (from white grapes), the entire mash is fermented.
-In the process, not only the colouring substances are released from the grape skins, but alsotannins, which are found in the skins and seeds.
+To make red wine (from red grapes) or Orange wine (from white grapes), the entire mash is fermented.
+This not only releases the colouring substances from the grape skins, but alsotannins, which are found in the skins and seeds.
 This is why red wines and orange wines have tannins that taste slightly bitter and can have an astringent effect in the mouth.
-Fermentation also takes place either with pure cultured yeasts or with natural yeasts, and only then is pressing carried out.
-During this process, the resulting young wine is separated from the marc.
+Fermentation also takes place either with pure yeasts or with natural yeasts, and only then is the wine pressed.
+The resulting young wine is separated from the marc.

-These general steps of winemaking can be divided into numerous small intermediate steps.
-These are explained in detail, subdivided by type of wine, in the following articles:
+These general steps in winemaking can be broken down into numerous small intermediate steps.
+These are explained in detail in the following articles, categorised by type of wine:

 How is white wine made?